Free State of Prussia: Post-war dismemberment

-Everything east of the Oder–Neisse line plus Stettin.
-This included most of Lower Silesia (now the Lower Silesian Voivodeship), Upper Silesia (now the Opole Voivodeship), Eastern Pomerania (now the West Pomeranian Voivodeship), the Neumark region of Brandenburg (now the Lubusz Voivodeship), all of Posen-West Prussia (now mostly part of the Greater Poland Voivodeship), and the portion of East Prussia not ceded to Russia (now the Warmian-Masurian Voivodeship).
+Everything east of the Oder–Neisse line plus Stettin (now Szczecin).
+This included most of Lower Silesia (now the Lower Silesian Voivodeship) and its capital Breslau (now Wroclaw), Upper Silesia (now the Opole Voivodeship), Eastern Pomerania (now the West Pomeranian Voivodeship), the Neumark region of Brandenburg (now the Lubusz Voivodeship), all of Posen–West Prussia (now mostly part of the Greater Poland Voivodeship), and the portion of East Prussia not ceded to Russia (now the Warmian-Masurian Voivodeship).